Prometheus-X-association/lrs-gateway/docs/design-document.md

 **Features**:

 - **Reception of learning traces into the PLRS (action of an external source)** An external source can send traces via API to the PLRS.
 The action comes from the external source.
 This may be a plugin on an LMS that triggers the sending of traces to the PLRS.
 Depending on the LMS, a gateway will be created.
 It can take the form of a button.
 When users click on it, they send their personal data to the PLRS.
-The plugin is not supported by PLRS
+The plugin is not supported by PLRS.
 Knowing that the PLRS only accepts xAPI format, if the data from the LMS does not have this format, the first call will be made to the LRC.

 - **Import learning traces from LMS to PLRS (in PLRS frontend)**